Search #: 497509JOB SUMMARY

 - Articulated commitment to, demonstrated understanding of, and/or experience working with diverse populations.

-- Master’s degree in student affairs, student counseling, or another related field.
+- Master’s degree in student affairs, student counseling, or a related field.

-- Training/certification in MBTI, StrengthsQuest, and/or other similar personality assessment instruments.
+- Training/certification and experience facilitating one or more of the following: MBTI, StrengthsQuest, DiSC, and/or other similar personality assessment instruments.

 - Demonstrated experience integrating principles of diversity and inclusion into all aspects of program management.